JoelsonCarl/bsp/README.md

 though I intend to try and set things up so that one can run a build with a single command and most everything should be taken care of.

+Make sure to initialize the buildroot git submodule (in `externals/buildroot`), or the build won't work correctly.

 Further information on buildroot can be read in its manual:<br>
 https://buildroot.org/downloads/manual/manual.html